Ready to Rumble: Plot

-On the night of the match, King is once again outnumbered by DDP's goons but he suddenly receives help from Goldberg, Booker T, Billy Kidman, Disco Inferno, Sting, and Gordie, who rides in on a police motorcycle debuting his new gimmick as "The Law."
-King ultimately wins the match by dropping DDP from the top of the cage to the floor of the ring.
-As King comes up victorious and is once again WCW World Heavyweight Champion, Sinclair gets beaten up by Sean and Gordie (as well as by the fans).
-Goldberg later asks King to re-team with him, but announces his new partner will be Gordie and their manager will be Sean “Suga Daddy” Dawkins.
+On the night of the match at the Royal Bash Pay-per-view in Las Vegas, King and DDP face off in a 3-layer steel cage with the title belt hanging on a wire at the top, and King is once again outnumbered by DDP's goons, including King's own son.
+King receives help from Goldberg, Booker T, Billy Kidman, Disco Inferno, Sting (who had been instructed by Sinclair to aid DDP), and Gordie, who rides in on a police motorcycle, debuting his new gimmick as "The Law".
+During the match, Sasha attempts to reconcile with Gordie.
+King wins the match by dropping DDP from the top of the cage to the floor of the ring and retrieving the belt.
+As King comes up victorious by regaining the WCW World Heavyweight Championship, Sinclair gets beaten up by Sean and Gordie (as well as by the fans).
+Goldberg later asks King to re-team with him, but announces his new partner will be Gordie, and their manager will be Sean "Suga Daddy" Dawkins.

-An epilogue shows Sean telling some local kids "dreams can come true" at a convenience store, where Gordie and Goldberg teach the store clerk a lesson for being mean to kids by hurling him out on the street.
-All ends happily as the heroes ride off in a stretch limousine Hummer, together with Sal, now fully recovered in a hot tub with beautiful women.
+Sean later tells the local kids "dreams can come true" at a convenience store, where Gordie, Goldberg, and King teach the clerk a lesson for being mean to kids by hurling him out on the street.
+The heroes then ride off in a limousine, together with a fully-recovered Sal, in a hot tub with two of the Nitro Girls.